-There's also a related kind of stomatitis called Lymphocytic Plasmacytic Stomatitis.
+There's also a related kind of stomatitis called Lymphocytic Plasmocytic Stomatitis.
 It's the same effect but with a different cause; vets believe it's related to feline leukemia, FIV, calicivirus, or bartonella.
-It's relatively rare but very extreme, so it needs treatment as fast as possible.
+It's relatively rare but very extreme, so it needs to be diagnosed and treated as soon as possible.

-While "bad breath" is kind of a generic descriptor, it can come in many different forms.
+"Bad breath" can come in many different forms.
 While it might not be pleasant to you, giving that breath a second sniff can give you a few clues as to what might be causing it.
 Specifically, this and the next few entries on this list all have more characteristic smells.

 7. Kidney Disease

-Another issue that can be partially diagnosed through the breath is kidney disease.
-Kidney disease is, obviously, an issue with the kidneys and can be caused by a bunch of different things, from age to diet.
-The telltale here is an ammonia smell on the breath.
+Another issue that can be partially identified through the breath is kidney disease.
+Kidney disease is extremely common in older cats and one telltale sign is an ammonia smell on the breath.

-Kidney disease can be very dangerous, so if you smell an ammonia-like bad breath on your fur baby's mouth, you should consult with your vet ASAP.
+If you smell an ammonia-like bad breath on your fur baby's breath, you should consult with your vet.